davyeu/Sarcasm_detection_Thesis_project/README.md

-# Sarcasm Detection in Social Network
+# Sarcasm Detection in Social Networks

 The provided repository serves as a comprehensive resource for the code files developed during the course of this thesis.